kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 **July, 2026:**
 Congratulations to Kulandai for receiving his K99 grant.
 Cheers!

-**July, 2026:**
-Congratulations to Kulandai for receiving his K99 grant.
-Cheers!

 **June, 2026:**
 Congratulations to Jiayi for being admitted to the Max Planck Institute for PhD study.
 Cheers!